NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/upgradeable-proxies.md

 ## Writing our Ignition modules

 Inside our `ignition` directory, we'll create a directory called `modules`, if one doesn't already exist.
 Inside this directory, we'll create a file called `ProxyModule.js` (or `ProxyModule.ts` if you're using TypeScript).
-Inside this file, we'll break up our Ignition module into three parts.
+Inside this file, we'll break up our first Ignition module into two parts.

 ### Part 1: Deploying our proxies